Ben Ahlers: Personal life

-Due to his The Gilded Age role, Ahlers has been widely nicknamed "Clock Twink" by fans online, which he has embraced.
+Ahlers grew up Catholic, but is no longer a practicing Christian.

-Outside of acting, Ahlers enjoys yoga and meditation; he used to work as a personal trainer before his acting career became sustainable.
+Due to his The Gilded Age character's clock-making arc, Ahlers has been widely nicknamed "Clock Twink" by fans online, which he has embraced.
+Following the show, he retained an interest in clock-making, and began collecting vintage watches.
+He has remained involved with the Horological Society, attending their 2024 gala, and serving as co-chair of the Society's 2026 gala, alongside watchmakers Danièla Dufour (daughter of Philippe Dufour) and Roger W. Smith.

-He describes himself as a fan of directors Sean Baker, Chloé Zhao, Sam Mendes and Yorgos Lanthimos, and says his favorite author is David Foster Wallace.
+Outside of acting, Ahlers enjoys yoga and meditation; he worked as a personal trainer before his acting career became sustainable.

-Ahlers is in a relationship with Broadway actress Micaela Diamond.
+He is a fan of directors Sean Baker, Chloé Zhao, Sam Mendes and Yorgos Lanthimos, and says his favorite author is David Foster Wallace.